How do Air Source Heat Pumps Compare to Alternatives?

 They create less emissions than gas or oil boilers, but they’re still burning a fuel – so therefore creating emissions.
 It’s also worth bearing in mind that a lot of energy needs to be used to cut down the trees, dry them out, chip them, and turn them into pellets.
 So while homeowners don’t have as many emissions at their boiler, it’s essentially passing the buck elsewhere.

-Ground & water source heat pumps
+Ground and water source heat pumps

 Heat pumps are currently the only viable alternative to heating a home than gas or oil-powered systems – both financially and from an environmental perspective.
 A better alternative may yet be developed but at least you can get consistent, dependable, sustainable heat for your home and water in the meantime.